kscalelabs/rdme-docs/docs/Utils/onshape-to-urdf-converter.md

 <br />

-### Minimal Run Example
+## Minimal Run Example

 ```
 kol run https://cad.onshape.com/documents/af093f8....
 ```

-The most frequently used arguments with `kol run` takes are:
+The most frequently used arguments with `kol run`  are:

 * `-o "path/to/folderForRobot"` to specify location outputs of KOL is stored
   * Default will create a `robot` folder at your current working directory.